What Is Diarrhea?

 Diarrhea is frequent, soft or loose bowel movements (poop).
 Most people get diarrhea from time to time.
 It usually doesn't last long and often gets better on its own.

 Diarrhea is usually caused by an infection in the intestines.
 The germs that cause the infection are:

 - viruses (most common)

-Parasitic infections that can cause diarrhea in children include giardiasis and cryptosporidiosis.
+Other bacterial infections that can cause diarrhea include E. coli, salmonellosis, and shigellosis.

 What Else Can Cause Diarrhea?

 What Are the Signs & Symptoms of Diarrhea?